How Should a Husband and Wife LLC File?

 Since an LLC (Limited Liability Company) is an entity created by state statute, there isn’t a one size fits all answer as every state has different laws.
 Depending on the state the LLC was formed and the elections made by the LLC, there can be long-term ramifications on this selection.
-One major complexity is that there are differences in how living in a community property state (AZ, CA, ID, LA, NV, NM, TX, WA, & WI).
-Community property states have laws for any property acquired by a married individual while married is owned in common and those assets are evenly split in the event of a divorce.
+One major complexity is that there are differences in how living in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, & Wisconsin).
+Community property states have laws for any property acquired by a married individual while married is owned in common, and those assets are evenly split in the event of a divorce.

 One of the great benefits of an LLC is the flexibility of how the entity is taxed.
 Owners can elect to have a Limited Liability Company elect to be taxed either as a corporation, partnership, or as part of the owner’s tax return (a “disregarded entity”) by the Internal Revenue Service (IRS).
-A disregarded entity just means an entity that is not recognized by the IRS for tax purposes.
+A disregarded entity just means an entity that is not recognized by the IRS for federal income tax purposes.
 The profits of the business are passed to each of the owners based on their ownership, also known as pass-through taxation.

 The information below largely refers to the ways an LLC can choose to be taxed.

 A multi-member LLC, which includes an LLC that is jointly owned by a married couple, is generally classified as a partnership by default for Federal tax purposes.
 Keep in mind that many accountants have been cautious in applying the election of a disregarded entity to an LLC in a non-community property state.

 Because a business jointly owned and operated by a married couple is generally treated as a partnership for Federal tax purposes, the spouses still must follow tax filing and record-keeping requirements.